FireHard Canada

 CNEL Guide — Structure-to-Structure Fire Protection

-Three CNEL tiers based on separation distance and neighbour condition.
-Decision tree, full specifications, high-risk features checklist, outbuilding guidance, and community effectiveness.
+Three CNEL tiers based on separation distance and exposing structure condition.
+Applies to neighbouring buildings and accessory structures on the same property.
+Decision tree, horizontal extent method, full specifications, and community effectiveness.

 Technical Bulletins